ivanwong407/Bookstore-CLI/README.md

 **Group Info:**
-Group:11
+Group: 11
 1155129246 Lee Siu Cheung
 1155161947 Wong Po Wa

 **How to run our code**
-run App.java file
-the command line interface will appear in the console
+Run App.java file.
+The command line interface will appear in the console.

 **Create Table: (Noticed that you can't create the table that has already existed)** Sequence to create tables:
-BOOKS->AUTHORS->CUSTOMERS->ORDERS->BOOK_ORDERED
+BOOKS -> AUTHORS -> CUSTOMERS -> ORDERS -> BOOK_ORDERED

 BOOKS:
 Enter the table definition (e.g., CREATE TABLE TABLENAME (COLUMN1 TYPE, COLUMN2 TYPE, ...);):